 Kimberly Fullerton-Smith

-Kimberly Fullerton-Smith was born in Chicago, Il.
-She has been singing since the age of 3 and playing the piano since the age of 5.
-She was born into a musical family full of singers and musicians.
-She was very active in her church growing up.
-Kimberly became the lead musician at her church for the adult choir at the age of 11 and has been teaching and training voices ever since.
-She has won vocal competitions in high school and college.
+Chicago native, Kimberly Fullerton-Smith has been singing since the age of 3 and playing the piano since the age of 5.
+Born into a family of singers and musicians, Kimberly was very active in her church growing up.
+She became the lead musician for the adult choir at the age of 11, and she has been teaching and training voices ever since.

-Kimberly has earned a master’s degree in music education from DePaul University in Chicago.
-She is currently a music educator at South Holland School District 151.
-Kimberly has served as Minister of Music for several churches in the Chicagoland area; Bethel Temple C.O.G.I.C in Gary, IN. and Rehoboth Apostolic Worship Center, Chicago, IL.
-She currently ministers at many local churches in Chicago as a musician and worship leader; Martin Temple A.M.E.
-Zion, Park Manor Christian Church, Prince of Peace Apostolic Church, and Grant Memorial A.M.E.
+Kimberly earned the Master’s degree in Music Education from DePaul University in Chicago.
+She is currently a music educator at South Holland School District 151, and the Director of the Lewis University Gospel Choir in Romeoville, Illinois.
+Kimberly has served as Minister of Music for several churches in the Chicagoland area, including Bethel Temple C.O.G.I.C in Gary, Indiana and Rehoboth Apostolic Worship Center in Chicago.
+She currently ministers at many local churches in Chicago as a musician and worship leader.

-Kimberly released her first solo project entitled Garment of Praise in March of 2018.
-The title song tells of how praising God has helped her to overcome the obstacles and disappointments of life.
-The CD is meant to encourage the listener through contemporary and traditional gospel styles.
+Kimberly released her first solo project entitled Garment of Praise in March of 2018 as an encouragement through contemporary and traditional gospel styles.
 It is available on iTunes, Apple music, YouTube, and Spotify.

 Previous